divamkumar/CyberCredit/README.md

 The app displays the current user's credit score.

-## Credit score Calculation
+## Credit Score Calculation

+The Credit Score of the user is calculated using a complex algorithm that utilizes on-chain data.
-The way that the credit score is calculated for this project is by using a system which combines the use of a person's financial assets (how long they hold certain coins, how many POAPS, etc.) in addition to how social they are on the cyberconnect platform (how many followers they have).
+The first part of the score is derived from the financial assets of the wallet (how long they've held certain coins, # of POAPs, etc.)
+The second part of the score is derived from their social activity on the CyberConnect platform (followers/following count)

-The intricacies of how the social credit calculations are made can be outlined below: ctivity and Age Calculation:
+The intricacies of how the social credit calculations are made can be outlined below:
+Activity and Age Calculation:

  - Start off with 50 points, you cannot go above 50 points
  - Activity: Each transaction gets you 1 points